Or search by topic

-There are 12 NRICH Mathematical resources connected to Transformation of functions, you may find related items under Coordinates, Functions and Graphs.Broad Topics > Coordinates, Functions and Graphs > Transformation of functions
+There are 13 NRICH Mathematical resources connected to Transformation of functions, you may find related items under Coordinates, functions and graphs.Broad Topics > Coordinates, functions and graphs > Transformation of functions

 Draw graphs of the sine and modulus functions and explain the humps.